-From 1 August 2017, Nursing, Midwifery and allied health profession students (other than those subject to transitional arrangements) will be able to access student loans to cover the cost of their tuition fees and means tested support for living costs.
+Students in nursing, midwifery and allied health professions (other than those subject to transitional arrangements) are able to access student loans to cover the cost of their tuition fees and means-tested support for living costs.

-Nursing, Midwifery, allied health profession courses
+Nursing, midwifery, allied health profession courses

-Medicine and Dentistry
+Medicine and dentistry

-If you're taking a first degree in Medicine or Dentistry you can apply for the standard government loans and support package for the first four years of your course.
+If you're taking a first degree in medicine or dentistry you can apply for the standard government loans and support package for the first four years of your course.

 Social Work degrees